lexedata/lexedata/docs/paper.md

 comma-separated value (CSV) files that get their semantics from a metadata file in JSON format.

+Implemented in Python as a set of command line tools, Lexedata provides various helper functions that frequently arise when working with comparative wordlists for multiple languages, as shown in \autoref{fig:structure}.
+These include import and export functions to formats more familiar to linguists, and integrity checks for bulk edit and import functionality it provides.
+For example, there are scripts for importing data from MS Excel sheets of various common formats into CLDF, checking for homophones, manipulating etymological judgements, or exporting datasets for use in phylogenetic software.

+![Overview over the functionality in Lexedata.\label{fig:structure}](structure.png)

 # Statement of Need

 Maintaining the integrity of CLDF as relational database is difficult using general CSV editing tools.
 This holds in particular for the usual dataset size of hundreds of languages and concepts, and formats unfamiliar to most linguists.

-![Overview over the functionality in Lexedata.\label{fig:structure}](structure.png)

-The individual Python scripts of Lexedata implement various helper functions that frequently arise when working with comparative wordlists for multiple languages, as shown in \autoref{fig:structure}.
-Tasks include importing data from MS Excel sheets of various common formats into CLDF, Automatic Cognate Detection (ACD, @list2017potential) using Lexstat [@list2012lexstat], checking for homophones, or manipulating etymological judgements.
-Lexedata provides import and export functions to formats more familiar to linguists, and checks integrity for bulk edit and import functions it provides.
+Dedicated relational database software simplifies the maintenance of the data structures, but sets an even bigger hurdle even to researchers who are reasonably computer-savy.

+The major existing tool for curating lexical datasets in other formats and providing them as CLDF for interoperability is cldfbench [@cldfbench].
+However, it assumes that the data curator is not in a position to edit the dataset.
+As such, it must provide a very flexible interface to transform and curate CLDF datasets, at the cost of making this accessible through an API which requires the writing of Python code.

+Given that a majority of comparative linguists are unfamiliar with programming, Lexedata is designed to not need any programming skills.
+In contrast with cldfbench, Lexedata is written for the purpose of not only curating, but also collecting and editing the dataset.
+It therefore imposes additional constraints on the dataset which are very useful in editing tasks, but not strictly required by CLDF in general.

+Lexedata provides export and import functionality for the format used by LingPy [@lingpy] and Edictor [@edictor].
+Edictor is a browser-based graphical user interface tool to edit cognate annotations, while LingPy is a Python library focused on automating manipulations of lexical datasets, such as automatic cognate detection.
+Both of these pre-date the CLDF format, and while their common data format inspired some features of CLDF, it has some differences.
+In addition to converting this TSV-based format to and from CLDF, Lexedata exposes a major LingPy functionality, the Automatic Cognate Detection (ACD,
+@list2017potential) using Lexstat [@list2012lexstat], to work directly on CLDF datasets.
+This avoids both having to convert to and from LingPy and memory issues arising from LingPy's approach to load the entire dataset into memory.

+In summary, Lexedata makes it possible to curate and edit a lexical dataset in CLDF format without the need to be able to program, which is still a rare skill among comparative linguists.
+It allows this without sacrificing the power and familiarity of existing software such as GUI spreadsheed apps or Edictor, by making format conversions and bulk editing functionality accessible from simple terminal commands.

 # Research use
 The export to phylogenetic alignments, derived from BEASTling